gmihir/college-shark/README.md

 <a name="HowItWorks"></a>
 ## How It Works

-FuelEfficient is built on a Azure SQL, Firebase, Python Flask, and React stack.
+College Shark is built on a Azure SQL, Firebase, Python Flask, and React stack.

 ### Firebase noSQL Database